nol13/fuzzball.js/README.md

 fuzz.token_set_ratio("fuzzy was a bear", "fuzzy fuzzy was a bear");
         100
 ```
 If you set options.trySimple to true it will add the simple ratio to the token_set_ratio test suite as well.
+Can help smooth out occational irregularities in how much differences in the first letter of a token will get penalized.

 **Distance**